The Day That Never Happened

 The house looked untouched.
 The men had put everything back.
 It was as if they had never been there.

 The four of us sat on the couch for what felt like a long time.
 My dad was the first to get up.
-He went to my parent's room and closed the door.
+He went to my parents' room and closed the door.
 My mom stayed.

 When it was dinnertime, she threw some things together for noon o panir, a traditional Persian breakfast.
 We ate bread and goat cheese; walnuts, tomatoes and cucumbers seasoned with fresh lemon juice.
 We drank hot tea with sugar.
 My dad didn't join us.
-But eating that meal made it feel, if only for a little while, like everything was normal.
+But eating that meal made it feel, if only for a little while, as if everything was normal.
 No one spoke about what had happened that morning.

 We didn't talk about it the next day either.
 Or the day after that.